Cat Litter Smell

 Will my cat reject the litter if I add something to it?+

 Some cats are sensitive to any change in texture or smell.
 If you try an additive, introduce it gradually and monitor litter-box behavior closely for a few days.
+Comparing activated carbon vs baking soda first helps you pick the gentler option for your cat.

 Still Not Sure Where to Start?